ramsaylanier/WordExpress/README.md

 [Part 2 - The Setup](https://medium.com/@verybadhello/wordpress-with-node-react-and-graphql-part-2-the-setup-adbbfba1e776#.oizvqnau7)

 ## Get Started
-Just run ```npm install``` and then ```npm start```
+Just run ```npm install``` and then ```npm rub startdev``` To build for production, run ```npm run build```, which creates a ```dist``` folder in the root directory which contains production-ready code.
+You can run ```npm start``` which will start the express server using code in the ```dist``` folder.

 ## Connecting to a Wordpress Database
 You'll notice a [settings](https://github.com/ramsaylanier/WordpressExpress/tree/master/settings) folder, which contains JSON files for development and production.
 This is where your wordpress database settings, as well as a wordpress table prefix, and uploads directory.
 Change accordingly.

 ## Setting the Landing Page
+When you run ```npm startdev``` for the first time, you'll probably get an error saying "cannot find page-title of undefined."
+This is probably because you haven't set a landing page in Wordpress.
 By default, the [LandingPage](https://github.com/ramsaylanier/WordpressExpress/blob/master/app/components/pages/LandingPage.js) component queries a post with the post-name (AKA slug) of "homepage".
 If you are using a fresh Wordpress installation, simply create a page and give it a slug of "homepage."
 If you are working with an exsiting Wordpress database, you can change which page that gets loaded by changing the page query in the ```LandingPage``` component.
 See below:

 ```
 export default Relay.createContainer(LandingPage, {